aydenjahola/tracker-gg-api/README.md

-# Valorant Player Stats API
+# Tracker Player Stats API

-This API allows you to fetch statistics for Valorant players, including current and all-time statistics.
+This API allows you to fetch statistics for Valorant, CS2 and TFT players, including current and all-time statistics.
 The API is built using FastAPI and utilizes web scraping to gather player data from [Tracker.gg](https://tracker.gg/).

 ## Table of Contents